aDR300684/Forest_Cover_Prediction/README.md

 ## Repository Contents

 Due to GitHub's file size limitations, certain files required for this project are not included in the repository.
-These files will be generated step by step by running the provided notebook:
+These files will be generated step by step by running the provided notebook `forest_cover_prediction.ipynb`:

 - `cover_data.csv`: Dataset used for the project.
 [Download the dataset](https://content.codecademy.com/courses/deeplearning-with-tensorflow/dlsp-portfolio-starter-code.zip)
 - `resampled_data.pkl`: Resampled dataset.